gustavn19/MLOps_2025/reports/README.md

 >
 > Answer:

-As we used a config file, the relevant configuration can be found in there.
-Also all model runs where saved to wandb together with their artifacts, so that any of the trained models can be found again.
+As we used a config file, the relevant configuration can be found there.
+Also all model runs were saved to wandb (weights and biases) together with their artifacts, so that any of the trained models can be found again.
 To reproduce the sweep experiment one can run a sweep to wandb themselves, and then call an agent to train the models.
+Furthermore, we are setting a seed as part of our experiments to ensure that the randomness is tracked.
+This question however is not super relevant in our case as we did not do many experiments.

 ### Question 14